Observations in TNG: "Data's Day"

 Close-ups of the monitor in HD.

 A look at the display screen of the monitor, displaying several DNA graphics.
 As can be seen in the screenshots from the DS9 episode "The Passenger", the prop was not modified when it appeared on that show.
-The medical monitor also appeared in some Voyager episodes, like "Threshold".
+The medical monitor also showed up in some Voyager episodes, like "Threshold".

 DS9: "The Passenger"